Solar panel: Theory and construction

-Photovoltaic modules consist of a large number of solar cells and use light energy (photons) from the Sun to generate electricity through the photovoltaic effect.
+Photovoltaic modules consist of a large number of solar cells and use light energy from the Sun to generate electricity through the photovoltaic effect.
 Most modules use wafer-based crystalline silicon cells or thin-film cells.
 The structural (load carrying) member of a module can be either the top layer or the back layer.
 Cells must be protected from mechanical damage and moisture.
 The cells and modules are usually connected electrically in series, one to another to increase the desired voltage output, and then in parallel to increase current output to create the solar panel.
 Most panels are rigid, but semi-flexible ones based on thin-film cells are also available.
 The power (in watts) of the solar panel is the voltage (in volts) multiplied by the current (in amperes), and depends both on the amount of light and on the electrical load connected to the panel.
 The manufacturing specifications on solar panels are obtained under standard conditions, which are usually not the true operating conditions the solar panels are exposed to on the installation site.

 A PV junction box is attached to the back of the solar panel and functions as its output interface.
 External connections for most photovoltaic modules use MC4 connectors to facilitate easy weatherproof connections to the rest of the system.
 A USB power interface can also be used.

 Solar panels also use metal frames consisting of racking components, brackets, reflector shapes, and troughs to better support the panel structure.

 Cell connection techniques

-Solar cells need to be connected together by electrodes to form the module, with front electrodes blocking the solar cell front optical surface area slightly.
+Solar cells need to be connected together by electrodes to form a module, with front electrodes blocking the solar cell front optical surface area slightly.
 To improve solar cell efficiency manufacturers maximize frontal surface area available for sunlight and improve sunlight absorption using chronologically adopted, varying rear electrode solar cell connection techniques: